 Democratic Republic of the Congo

-One of the largest and least developed countries in Africa, the Democratic Republic of the Congo (DRC) ranked 179th of 189 countries on the 2019 Human Development Index.
-DRC is now the second largest hunger crisis in the world after Yemen.
-Hunger and conflict fuel one another, with armed conflict and widespread displacement prevailing for the past 25 years and multiple other crises compounding DRC’s humanitarian challenges.
+The Democratic Republic of the Congo (DRC) hosts one of the largest hunger crises in the world.
+Hunger and violence fuel one another, with armed conflict and widespread displacement prevailing for the past 25 years.
+Multiple other health, weather and economic crises compound humanitarian challenges.

 What WFP is doing in the Democratic Republic of the Congo